 What sort of products should be marketed towards millennials?
 Strategies tilting towards an environmental, social, governance (ESG) agenda are popular among younger investors, who are looking for positive impact returns.
 These investors recognise that responsible investing and return generation go hand-in-hand.
 An increasing number of organisations, including Theam, a specialty asset management subsidiary of BNP Paribas Investment Partners, have recognised this trend, and are launching ETFs that provide investors with exposure to baskets of securities and indices with low-carbon footprints.

-“We feel that this level of ESG integration helps us focus on quality investments, and also drive engagement moving forward.
-It can provide us with an opportunity to help the company improve its practices, and ultimately become a more sustainable long-term investment.”
+UniSuper uses ESG Risk Analytics for identifying risks in a portfolio, as well as, engaging with managers to understand how they are managing their ESG risks.
+UniSuper feels that this level of ESG integration helps them focus on quality investments, and also drives engagement moving forward.
+It provides UniSuper with an opportunity to help the company improve its practices, and ultimately become a more sustainable long-term investment.

 Robo-advice: all hype?